huu8/my-vue3-helloworld/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+### my first Vue3 app
+ 1. mock data has been used in this app
+ 2. env file has been used in this app
+ 3. vite config should be marked